 In some sense, the Fordism of the late 1800s and early 1900s was the apotheosis of the Industrial Revolution, in which specialization and competitive advantage dictated the structure of economy and society.
 Traditionally-skilled workers would be displaced from their jobs in favour of machinery, which did their jobs with multiple-fold efficiency and output.
 For example, the cotton gin increased the efficiency of removing seed from cotton by a factor of 50 (Roe, 1916).

+This is a nice description of the industrial revolution but I think you missed the second part of the question which asks you to describe some of the effects.. unless you mean displacement as the effect… 6/10

 6) What is meant by the term socialism?
 If a city’s government is run by socialists, do you think they would propose the provision of government housing or other services?

-Socialism is a economic and political system where the means of production is owned by the State, equally, rather than private companies.
+Socialism is an economic and political system where the means of production is owned by the State, actually, can be owned in common, not by the state.
+Govt generally then has to manage the stuff…equally, rather than private companies.
 Workers thus contribute as much as possible to a shared economy.
 The State would then allocate basic needs to the people.
 A good socialist city government would probably propose the provision of housing, a basic need and entitlement excluded from being a commodity with an exchange value.
 Public services such as healthcare and education would be provided.

+9/10

-8) Modernism refers to the reactionary movement against the traditional forms of philosophy, art, religion, science, economics and society, including the effects of industrial societies and cities, and war, during the late 19th to mid 20th century, and the concurrent search for new forms of expression.
+8) Modernism refers to the reactionary this is an interesting term to use… they saw themselves as revolutionary not reactionary… movement against the traditional forms of philosophy, art, religion, science, economics and society, including the effects of industrial societies and cities, and war, during the late 19th to mid 20th century, and the concurrent search for new forms of expression.
 I believe Wright incorporated some degree of modernism in his philosophy, but his city plan cannot be fully considered a modernist work.
 Wright’s ideas could be considered modernist in the sense that they were also a reaction to the seemingly soulless machines that were the industrial cities.
 In his book The Disappearing City, Wright writes a lengthy commentary on the value of the Earth, the perils of centralization and the sad state of industrial city-dwellers and things in the early 1900s: “So no healthy human-soul may longer grow or long survive in the vicarious life of the machine-made city because life, there, must be a surrender of true correlation of the human faculties to the expedient in some form; expedient imposed senselessly upon every soul in it to no purpose at all – except as they may be found to be some form of rent” (Wright, 1932, p.
 19).
 His ideas were driven by a desire to get others to reject the pollution and soullessness of the city of his day, and embrace freedom through decentralization.
 However, in other aspects of his plan, there was some degree of practicality through conserving the traditions of his time.
 Technology (the automobile and the radio) was embraced instead of shunned as Wright saw their potential in creating a decentralized city structure.
 Architecturally, his city plan probably would not be considered modernist, as individuals were still free to design their property however they wanted, embellished or not.

+10/10